 WDM technology, in which multiplexed wavelength channels are carried on a single fiber, is expected to cope with the explosion of the traffic demand for the current and future Internet.
-Since the majority of Internet traffic is 'packets' on IP, much recent research has been devoted to an IP over WDM network where IP packets are directly carried over the WDM network.
-Among several architectures for IP over WDM networks, one promising approach is to create a logical topology that is made up of lightpaths as an overlay upon the physical WDM network, each of which carries IP traffic between edge nodes [1].
+Since the majority of Internet traffic is IP-packets, much recent research has been devoted to an IP-over-WDM network, where IP packets are directly carried over the WDM network.
+Among several architectures for IP-over-WDM networks, one promising approach is to create a logical topology that is made up of lightpaths as an overlay upon the physical WDM network, each of which carries IP traffic between two edge nodes [1].
 Such a lightpath is a wavelength-channel that does not require any electronic processing at intermediate nodes.
 This reduces the load of packet processing at the intermediate nodes.

 Having more wavelengths multiplexed on each fiber allows the network to accommodate more lightpaths.
 Thus, the number of wavelengths available on a single fiber is an important parameter in the design of the logical topology.
-In the near future, multiplexing of 1,000 wavelengths on the fiber is possible by using a spectral range of 1290-1690 nm [2, 3].
-Figure 1 shows the amplifiers required across the spectral to realize 1,000 wavelengths.
-As the figure shows, deploying additional optical fiber amplifiers makes high loss regions (e.g., 1530-1610 nm) available.
-We require several kinds of optical fiber amplifiers to utilize more wavelengths than those considered in previous work [4].
+In the near future, multiplexing of 1,000 wavelengths on a fiber is possible by using a spectral range of 1290-1690 nm [2, 3].
+Figure 1 shows the amplifiers required across the spectral range to realize 1,000 wavelengths.
+As the figure shows, deploying additional optical fiber amplifiers makes a number of low loss regions (e.g., 1530-1610 nm) available.
+We require several kinds of optical fiber amplifiers to utilize more wavelengths on top of those considered in previous work [4].

 A lot of work has dealt with methods for the design of the logical topology [5, 6].
 Most of these work have been based on the assumption that a constant number of wavelengths is available on each fiber, and then minimize the congestion of the network [5].
-In the design of the cost-effective network, however, it is preferable to prepare the wavelengths that are actually needed on fibers.
-Utilizing a constant number of wavelengths requires preparing all kinds of amplifiers for the entire spectral range.
-On the other hand, we can minimize the number of optical amplifiers by deploying them only on fibers that are lack of the wavelengths.
+In the design of a cost-effective network, however, it is preferable to provide only the wavelengths that are actually needed on the fibers.
+Utilizing a constant number of wavelengths requires installing all kinds of amplifiers for the entire spectral range.
+On the other hand, we can minimize the number of optical amplifiers by deploying them only on fibers that are short of wavelengths.
 For this purpose, we need a new way of designing the logical topology such that it minimizes the number of optical amplifiers while meeting the demands imposed by traffic.
 This is the main subject of our current paper.